Unified.to

 Real-time by default, not by sync job

 Nylas supports webhook events, but some data syncs still rely on scheduled jobs and delay tolerances.
-Unified.to is real-time by default:
+Unified.to delivers updates using native and virtual webhooks, with data retrieved directly from source APIs instead of relying on scheduled sync jobs.

 Database sync for AI agents, dashboards, and analytics